ASSERT-KTH/deptrim/README.md

 DepTrim is a Maven plugin that automatically specializes the dependencies of a project.
 The objective is hardening the [software supply chain](https://www.cesarsotovalero.net/blog/the-software-supply-chain.html) of third-party dependencies of a project by using dependencies that only contain the classes and interfaces that are actually necessary to build the project.
-Relying on specialized variants dependencies is good for security, as it reduces the attack surface of the project, and for performance, as it reduces the size of the final artifact.
+Relying on specialized variants of dependencies is **good for security**, as it reduces the attack surface of the project, and **good for performance**, as it reduces the size of the final artifact.

-After running DepTrim, a directory named `libs-specialized` is created in the root of the project, which contains the specialized variants of all the dependencies necessary to build the project (i.e., direct and transitive dependencies).
+After running DepTrim, a directory named `libs-specialized` is created in the root of the project.
+This directory contains the specialized variants of all the dependencies necessary to build the project (i.e., direct and transitive dependencies).
+DepTrim can also create a specialized POM files, named `pom-specialized.xml`.
+This specialized POM uses the specialized variants of the dependencies instead of the original dependencies.
-DepTrim can also create specialized pom, named `pom-specialized.xml`, which points to the specialized versions of the dependencies in the local Maven repository.
+The specialized variants of dependencies are located in the local Maven repository.

-DepTrim does not modify the original source code of the project nor its original `pom.xml`.
+**NOTE:** DepTrim does not modify the original source code of the project nor its original `pom.xml`.

 ## Usage